-The problem of drug therapy (DTP) is any unwanted incident related to drug therapy that actually or potentially affects the desired goals of treatment.
-Patients with heart failure (HF) are more likely to experience DTP due to multiple prescriptions and comorbidities.
-Data collectors participated in medical room rounds to document each drug treatment, and each patient's compliance with prescribed drug therapy was assessed through semi-structured interviews.
-The need for additional drug treatment was the main DTP identified in the study, accounting for 25.2%, and this was similar to the study conducted in four French-speaking countries and 5 paediatric clinics in Greece, which explained that additional drug requirements were the most common DTP with 25% and 28%, respectively.
+Drug therapy problems (DTPs) are any unwanted incidents related to drug therapy that can potentially or actually affect the desired goals of treatment.
+Patients with heart failure (HF) are particularly prone to DTPs due to their multiple prescriptions and comorbidities.
+To assess the prevalence of DTPs, data collectors participated in medical room rounds to document each drug treatment, and each patient's compliance with prescribed drug therapy was assessed through semi-structured interviews.
+The results of the study showed that the need for additional drug treatment was the most common DTP identified, accounting for 25.2%.

-Drug therapy problems related to the indication may be “unnecessary drug therapy” or “need for additional drug therapy”.
-Finally, a relatively large number of pharmacotherapy problems remain unresolved, owing to the unavailability of some recommended drugs and the inability of patients to afford research and drug costs.
-Antibiotics were the main class of drugs involved in the drug therapy problem and, among the risk factors evaluated, errors in prescribing and calculating the dose showed statistical significance.
-Ceftriaxone (25.81%) was the most common specific drug prone to drug treatment problems, followed by spiranolactone (14.52%), enalapril (6.45%) and furosemide (6.45%).
+This finding was similar to the results of a study conducted in four French-speaking countries and five paediatric clinics in Greece, which reported that additional drug requirements were the most common DTP with 25% and 28%, respectively.
+DTPs related to the indication may be classified as either “unnecessary drug therapy” or “need for additional drug therapy”.
+In addition, a large number of pharmacotherapy problems remain unresolved due to the unavailability of some recommended drugs and the inability of patients to afford research and drug costs.
+Antibiotics were the main class of drugs involved in DTPs, and errors in prescribing and calculating the dose were identified as significant risk factors.